Quick Overview: Cat Drooling

 Also Read: 10 Subtle Signs Your Cat May Be Sick

-Never Ignore A Cat Drooling
+Never Ignore a Cat Drooling

 Drooling is most often caused by painful conditions.
 Drooling means your cat may be in pain.
 Cats do their best to hide their pain and illness.
 Once drooling is seen, the problem is often quite advanced and painful.